 The Memphis Grizzlies made NBA history over the weekend, but few seemed to notice.
-The team “drafted” the youngest player in the 67-year span of the league, making 8-year-old Charvis Brewer the newest member of a Grizzlies bench that badly needs depth in the wake of the season-ending injury to Quincy Pondexter.
+The team “drafted” the youngest player in the 67-year span of the league, making eight-year old Charvis Brewer the newest member of a Grizzlies bench that badly needs depth in the wake of the season-ending injury to Quincy Pondexter.

 Luckily for the Grizzlies, Brewer is a rabid fan of the team, and he boasts detailed knowledge of his new teammates.
 Charvis, who has cerebral palsy, was even allowed to act as a de facto coach at Sunday’s Grizzlies practice, securing a whistle from Memphis coach Dave Joerger, and calling things like he saw them as the team prepped to play the Chicago Bulls on Dec.
 30.

 Via the Make-a-Wish foundation, Brewer will be in attendance for that game.
 Ari Alexander at WMCTV.com filed a report from Sunday’s practice:

 The Mid-South Make a Wish Foundation granted his wish on Sunday - to be drafted by the Grizzlies.

 "So we need to work on our free-throws and 3-point shooting," said Head Coach Dave Joerger.

 Right away, Charvis made it known who the man in practice is; making decisions and blowing the whistle he got from Z-Bo.